Frequently Asked Questions about copper and stainless steel sinks and more.This is a long page, likely the most important. Read on if you dare!

 Take a look at the chart below (taken from Wikipedia) Note the hardness difference between annealed copper and cold rolled copper.
 We use only cold rolled copper.
 Now look at the yield strength and tensile strength differences.
 You can see that the differences are very significant.
 I am not aware of any other copper sink manufacturer that uses 14 gauge cold rolled copper.

 Well, no. We can not assure that you will be pleased, however, we do guarantee you will be more than pleased - you will be thrilled.
-We have been manufacturing copper sinks since January of 1999 and have offered a guarantee that states: "If you are not thrilled with the quality of our sink, we will buy it back, pay all shipping costs and send you a check for $100 in consideration of your inconvenience."In the years we have been offering this guarantee, we have never been asked for a refund!
+We have been selling copper and stainless steel sinks since January of 1999 and have offered a guarantee that states: "If you are not thrilled with the quality of our sink, we will buy it back, pay all shipping costs and send you a check for $100 in consideration of your inconvenience."In the years we have been offering this guarantee, we have never been asked for a refund!
 I am also positive that all of our customers are thrilled.
 Don't believe me?
 Google Rachiele sink complaints.
 You won't find any.
 Lastly, we recommend you make any purchase with a credit card.
 Credit cards protect your investment.
 If you have a grievance with any company where you use a credit card, simply call the credit card company and they will begin a dispute.
 Often, they will refund your money immediately until the issue is resolved.
 We have never had a credit card dispute.